 - The Clinical Quality Measures report calculates your office's performance on CMS CQM guidelines.
 Follow the procedure below to use the report.

 - The Patient Visit Summary is an "end-of-visit" clinical summary report.
 It details everything that happened during an appointment.
 The report also includes an overview of other patient medical information.
 You can also customize what appears on the report and configure special components which will include patient instructions and other information.

-- The Meaningful Use Measures report calculates your office's performance on the Meaningful Use standards indicated in the ARRA guidelines and co-referenced in the PCMH requirements.
-Use this report to see your office's Meaningful Use statistics and apply for ARRA and PCMH funds.
+- The Meaningful Use Measures report calculates your office's performance on the Meaningful Use standards indicated in the EHR Medicaid Incentive Program guidelines and co-referenced in the PCMH requirements.
+Use this report to see your office's Meaningful Use statistics.

 - PCC EHR has built-in access to two libraries of patient education resources.
 The AAP’s Pediatric Patient Education library and the NLM’s MedlinePlus library give you instant access to handouts and current medical information on a wide range of topics.